git-pull/website/blog/2018/01/technical-screening.rst

 get around it.

 Would you "test" your doctor by giving them trivia?
-You could probably throw them off on a definition; embarass them.
-They're not there to be play *Jeopardy!* on demand.
+You could probably throw them off on a definition; embarrass them.
+They're not there to be play *Jeopardy!* on-demand.
 They studied the material for years, been immersed in the field long  enough to have *experience*.
 They can make educated decisions and analyze, synthesize information, help treat a problem, or defer to someone else.